Norlunn/vscode-json-sorter/README.md

 # a-json-sorter

-a-json-sorter extension allows for manipulation of JSON lists.
+a-json-sorter extension for Visual Studio Code that allows for manipulation of JSON lists.

 ## Features